 Determining your end goal, and establishing why you are coming to the trainer in the first place, can have an impact on which bike trainer makes the most sense for you.
 These factors can also play a role in how and where you should set up your training space.

 Check Your Expectations

 While training goal and time spent riding might appear to go hand-in-hand, we recommend parsing these factors into separate categories.
 Ask yourself: how much time to I realistically expect to be spending riding inside?

 In short, planning ahead and keeping your expectations in check will help ensure your trainer was a worthwhile investment.

 Before you buy, take some time to figure out where you'll be riding.

 Finding a dedicated place in your home, office, gym, or local bike shop, can help reinforce – and grow – how much time you can dedicate to indoor training.

 Think of Others

-Once you have chosen the type of ride, how long you are plan on riding, and training space, turn your thoughts to those around you.
+Once you have landed on a ride goal, ride duration, and training space, turn your thoughts to those around you.

 Do you need to be concerned about annoying neighbors?
 Waking up a sleeping child?
 Dragging your trainer out of the closet into the middle of the living room at your house and annoying your roommates?